dppatterson/dash-signature-canvas/README.md

-# Dash Signature Pad
+# Dash Signature Canvas

-Dash Signature Pad is a Dash component library.
+Dash Signature Canvas is a Dash component library.

 signature canvas for dash